 Magis GU272 believes that a self-reflective journey into our nation’s past is not only helpful but essential to getting students to ask the right questions.
 How do we rebuild a system built on an unjust foundation?
 Where is the tension between immediate action and systemic change?
 And most importantly, who decides?
 This immersion is designed to empower the descendants of the GU272, the people of Maringouin, and the descendants of American chattel slavery to reset their historical narratives.
 For students, their job is to listen, experience, serve, and most importantly: learn.
 It is only through direct conversation with descendants and those connected with this living history can we learn about our university’s actions holistically.
 We will take an assets-based approach, which prioritizes community assets Maringouin has already built (with any involvement from Georgetown University only furthering the culture and history already in place).
 Each day we will focus on an important piece of dialogue about enslavement and its ever-present effects on American life, from criminal justice to education to housing.

-Magis Kino Border Immersion is a collaborative effort among Georgetown participants and Migrant Justice community leaders to gain a deeper understanding about immigration and systems that govern immigration from a humanitarian and legal perspective, through learning from experts, professionals, immigrants, the media and each other.
+Immigration (DC/KBI) is a collaborative effort among Georgetown participants and Migrant Justice community leaders to gain a deeper understanding about immigration and systems that govern immigration from a humanitarian and legal perspective, through learning from experts, professionals, immigrants, the media and each other.
 We aim to learn and acknowledge how this experience will not necessarily provide us with expertise in the field of immigration, but rather allow us to have a venue to gain knowledge and discuss critical intersections of immigration.
 The Jesuit values of inter-religious understanding, faith and justice, community in diversity, and contemplation in action will guide our efforts to understand the motivations for migration, the experience of migration, and the challenges faced by migrants.
-The participants will have a chance to talk to professionals in the Arizona-Mexico border region such as migrant lawyers, religious leaders, migrants themselves, law enforcements, and migrant justice community leaders as well as those who work in international organizations, who will bring an international perspective to the program.
+The trip is based in DC and will also give participants the chance to virtually connect to professionals in the Arizona-Mexico border region such as migrant lawyers, religious leaders, migrants themselves, law enforcements, and migrant justice community leaders.

 Spring Break in Appalachia: Education & Economic Justice